PAIN RELIEF

 A toothache typically involves localized pain around a tooth, often stemming from dental decay, gum disease, abscesses, fractures, or tooth grinding.
 Tooth sensitivity refers to discomfort caused by specific triggers such as extreme temperatures, sweet and acidic foods, or air exposure.
 Common causes include receding gums, enamel erosion, and cracked teeth.

-- Using a soft-bristled toothbrush and fluoride toothpaste.
+• Using a soft-bristled toothbrush with fluoride toothpaste

-- Avoiding acidic or sugary foods that erode enamel.
+• Avoiding acidic or sugary foods that weaken enamel

-- Wearing a custom mouthguard if grinding is an issue.
+• Wearing a custom mouthguard if you grind your teeth

-- Scheduling regular dental check-ups for early detection.
+• Scheduling regular dental check-ups for early detection and maintenance